Nokokinoko/TestUnity/README.md

 ### TAG Silhouette
 Show silhouette when hidden in an object

+### TAG Menu UI
+Add menu UI
+Menu in slider, toggle button
+The menu closes when close button or outside the panel

 # License
 This software is released under the MIT License, see LICENSE.